Ayushpanditmoto/resultsarkari.co.com/src/pages/about/about.md

-import React from 'react'
-import {NextSeo} from 'next-seo' import MarkdownIt from 'markdown-it';
-import PostContainer from '@/Layout/layout';
-import CenterC from '@/Layout/center';
-// import supabase from '@/config/Supabase.config';

-const markdown = `
 # About Resultsarkari.co.com

 Resultsarkari.co.com is a leading online platform that provides the latest and updated information on government jobs, exam results, and educational news in India.
 Our website is designed to provide easy access to job notifications, exam results, and educational updates for students, job seekers, and other interested parties.